 For instance, the manager may be experiencing an unconscious appearance preference against two employees up for a promotion.
 The first employee is fit, and the second is not in shape.
 The manager may unknowingly think that the first employee appears more professional than the second and promote them regardless of qualifications and experience.

 Pay discrepancies among people who do the same job but are of different backgrounds are a clear, quantifiable way to evaluate bias in the workplace.
-The infamous gender pay gap, while caused by a long world history of sexism, is still a prevalent issue in modern companies all over the world.
-Gender bias occurs when a man and a women do the same job for the same number of years and perform similarly, but the man is paid more.
-This issue is also prominent for minorities and LGBTQ plus associating persons.
+The infamous gender pay gap, while caused by a long world history of sexism, is still a prevalent issue in modern companies worldwide.
+Gender bias occurs when men and women do the same job for the same number of years and perform similarly, but the man is paid more.
+This issue is also prominent for minorities and LGBTQ plus associated persons.

-The gender pay gap is relevant across all industries and occurs from entry-level to chief-level executives.
-The median earnings for women are significantly lower, even in positions that are historically female or have a majority female workforce such as school teachers and nurses.
+The gender pay gap is relevant across all industries, from entry-level to chief-level executives.
+The median earnings for women are significantly lower, even in historically female positions or have a majority female workforce, such as school teachers and nurses.